elasticio/professional-services-best-practices/professional-services-development-guide.md

 ### Component Development Definition of Done (CD-DoD)
 You can find a [CD-DoD template here](#component-development-definition-of-done-cd-dod-template).
 It can be (should be) put into a GitHub issue so that each item could be checked and marked as Done.
 #### Component Development Process
+* All the branches if the repo should be checked (merged/deleted if possible) before starting development.
 * Code is written and formatted in accordance with the [Styling guide](#coding-style)
 * Code (incl. configs, test samples, environment variables etc.) MUST NOT contain any sensitive data like passwords, tokens, API keys etc.
 * Component logs does not contain any sensitive data (credentials, input/output requests, Environment variables)